callstack/react-native-testing-library/website/docs/MigrationV12.md

 ## 3. `container` API has been renamed to `UNSAFE_root`.

+Historically `container` was supposed to mimic the [RTL's container](https://testing-library.com/docs/react-testing-library/api/#container).
+However it turned out not so relevant in RNTL's environment, where we actually used it to return React Test Renderer's root instance.

-Try using `root` API as a self alternative.
-The difference between these two propertie is that `root` will always represent a host component, while `UNSAFE_root` will typically represent a composite component.
+RNTL v12 introduces `root` API as an alternative that returns a root **host** element.
+The difference between `root` and `UNSAFE_root` properties is that that `root` will always represents a host element, while `UNSAFE_root` will typically represent a composite element.

 # All changes